Wimbledon, London: Governance and representation

 At the time the Domesday Book was compiled (around 1086), Wimbledon was part of the manor of Mortlake.
 From 1328 to 1536, a manor of Wimbledon was recorded as belonging to the Archbishop of Canterbury.

 The manor of Wimbledon changed hands many times during its history.
 Wimbledon was an Ancient Parish from the medieval period, later being re-organised as the Municipal Borough of Wimbledon within the county of Surrey.

 In 1965, the London Government Act 1963 abolished the Municipal Borough of Wimbledon, Merton and Morden Urban District and the Municipal Borough of Mitcham, creating instead the London Borough of Merton.
 Initially, the new administrative centre was at Wimbledon Town Hall, but it moved to the 14-storey Crown House in Morden in the early 1990s.

 It is now the Parliamentary constituency of Wimbledon, and since 2024 has been represented by Paul Kohler, a Liberal Democrat MP.

+Wimbledon is part of the Wimbledon Town and Dundonald ward for elections to Merton London Borough Council.